 We make our own fermented chili paste here for our picante de mariscos.
 It’s very similar to the panca paste you’d find in Peru, but it’s a little different because we can’t easily get panca peppers here.
 You can buy commercially produced panca chili pastes, but with those, instead of really fermenting the chilis, they usually just grind them up and add msg for that instant umami flavor.
 I tried those when I first started making this dish, but we like to do everything from scratch here.
 With everything we serve, we like to start from scratch with fresh ingredients, so I just learned how to make it myself.

 It’s hard to find panca peppers here – there’s somewhat limited access to real Peruvian ingredients.
 Guajíllo peppers are the closest thing I’ve seen on the market here to the panca.
 They’re very similar, so we use guajíllo in our paste.
 We use a mixture of dried guajíllo peppers with fresh Fresno chilis, fresh red ripe jalapenos, and a few of those little Thai chilis and Scotch bonnets.
 So we use a blend of peppers to recreate the flavor of a traditional Peruvian panca chili paste.
-It helps with consistency throughout the year too – if we only used red jalapenos and we couldn’t get red jalapenos one day and we used Fresnos instead, the whole sauce would be totally different.
+It helps with consistency throughout the year too – if we only used red jalapenos and we couldn’t get red jalapenos one day so we used Fresnos instead, the whole sauce would be totally different.
 By using a blend, each of the peppers adds its own flavor and it allows you have a more consistent flavor regardless of which peppers are available in any week.

 To make the paste, we pack the mix of chilis in sugar and salt, with a little garlic and cumin, and we let them ferment in the cooler for like three months.
 We turn them over every week or so.
 The peppers really sweat as they ferment.
 The salt draws out all the water from the fresh peppers, and that liquid creates a kind of brine.
 The chilis basically soak and ferment in that brine.
 The salt slows down the fermentation.
 The sugar feeds it.
 So they sort of cure and ferment for a few months.
 When they’re ready, we puree them in a blender with a little bit of oil and some of their own brine, and that’s your paste.
 That’s our interpretation of a traditional Peruvian pasta de panca.
 It’s very, very close to what you’d find there.
 It ends up being really savory and really spicy, with the underlying rich, fruity flavors of the chilis and a nice, heavy umami flavor from the fermentation.